 Two facets on proactive FT are intensively studied.
-First, there are a number of research efforts on failure prediction [9], [44], [45].
+First, there are a number of research efforts on failure prediction and management [13, 62, 63, 64].
 These papers report high failure prediction accuracy with a prior warning window, which is the premise for our process migration mechanism proposed in this paper.
 Second, various migration mechanisms are proposed as discussed previously.
-Furthermore, MPI-Mitten [46], an MPI library between the MPI layer and the application layer, provides proactive fault tolerance to MPI applications.
-It uses HPCM [47] as a middleware to support user-level heterogeneous process migration.
+Furthermore, MPI-Mitten [65], an MPI library between the MPI layer and the application layer, provides proactive fault tolerance to MPI applications.
+It uses HPCM [66] as a middleware to support user-level heterogeneous process migration.
 These two facets are integrated in approaches that combine prediction and migration in proactive FT systems and evaluate different FT policies.
-In [48], the authors provide a generic framework based on a modular architecture allowing the implementation of new proactive fault tolerance policies/mechanisms.
-An agent oriented framework [49] was developed for grid computing environments with separate agents to monitor individual classes or subclasses of faults and proactively act to avoid or tolerate a fault.
-Sun et al. provide faultaware systems, such as FARS [50] and FENCE [51], to increase the accuracy of fault prediction and improve system resilience to failures with different fault management mechanisms including process migration.
-They also model the migration cost and introduce a dynamic scheduling mechanism accordingly [52].
-In their paper, Tikotekar et al. also present a simulation framework that evaluates different FT mechanisms and policies, including a combination of reactive FT and proactive FT to decrease the number of checkpoints [5], which obtained the best results among all the real and simulated FT mechanisms and policies.
+In [67], the authors provide a generic framework based on a modular architecture allowing the implementation of new proactive fault tolerance policies/mechanisms.
+An agent oriented framework [68] was developed for grid computing environments with separate agents to monitor individual classes or subclasses of faults and proactively act to avoid or tolerate a fault.
+Sun et al. provide fault-aware systems, such as FARS [69, 70] and FENCE [71], to increase the accuracy of fault prediction and improve system resilience to failures with different fault management mechanisms including process migration.
+They also model the migration cost, introduce a dynamic scheduling mechanism accordingly and advocate a combined checkpoint/migration system but no live migration [72, 73].
+In their paper, Tikotekar et al. also present a simulation framework that evaluates different FT mechanisms and policies, including a combination of reactive FT and proactive FT to decrease the number of checkpoints [6], which obtained the best results among all the real and simulated FT mechanisms and policies.
 These prior works with their fault models, FT mechanisms for fault occurrences and their evaluation simulations, confirm that the process migration is a suitable approach for proactive FT with lower cost than OS virtualization, which reinforces the significance of our solution.

-Investigating approaches for transparent real-time performance monitoring of the MPI parallel programs, information on wall-clock time of MPI events collected in prior work [53], [54] with the intent to automatically detect deviations of a process from its expected behavior and subsequently enable real-time scheduling of MPI programs.
+Investigating approaches for transparent real-time performance monitoring of the MPI parallel programs, information on wall-clock time of MPI events collected in prior work [74, 75] with the intent to automatically detect deviations of a process from its expected behavior and subsequently enable real-time scheduling of MPI programs.
 We, in contrast, contribute a monitoring API that meshes directly with MPI applications to log overheads of time steps, as discussed in Section 3.